 The ECA provides textbooks and related, non-consumable course materials for students in ECA (high school) and EMU (college) courses.
-Textbooks for ECA classes are provided to students by our Materials Manager, Ms. McKague, in the book room, King 122.
+Textbooks for ECA classes

 The specific directions for accessing EMU course materials are published in the weekly ECA News in the weeks leading up to the start of each new semester.
-Students must follow the directions carefully-and the first step is always to see Ms. McKague.
+Students must follow the directions carefully-and the first step is always to see Mr. Patel.
 Many EMU courses require access to online course materials, and the ECA pays for these as well.
-Generally, students are able to start the course with a free trial; they must then provide their login information to Ms. McKaque, who logs in to purchase the full subscription.
+Generally, students are able to start the course with a free trial; they must then provide their login information to Mr. Patel, who logs in to purchase the full subscription.